Dangarte/epi-embedding-maps-viewer/README.md

                 <li>Now when you click on a graph card, not only the connections of the current card are displayed, but also the entire path up the tree</li>
                 <li>Some bugs have been fixed</li>
                 <li><code>Ctrl + O</code> now opens the file selector for import</li>
+                <li>Cards may now not have an image, they will be displayed with a 256x256 placeholder</li>
+                <li>Added a limitation on file import: maximum size 512 MB, perhaps later, if necessary, this technical limitation will be corrected with improved handling of import of large files</li>
             </ul>
         </li>
         <li>